 Public engagement.
 Imagine if a community could better access the stories and profiles associated with existing homeless individuals or families.
 Care for the city’s homeless could be shared more communally if local residents were engaged, inspired and able to help in direct and tangible ways.

 In addition to the myriad innovative approaches being tested across the nation, the strategies outlined here are the beginning of a data-driven approach to thinking differently about the challenges of homelessness.

-Keillor’s research on homelessness will also be presented at the upcoming 2016 NRPA Annual Conference, October 5-8 in St. Louis, Missouri, as part of a presentation and panel discussion titled, ‘Stories vs. Statistics: Understanding Homelessness in Our Parks and Cities.’
-Click here for time, date and location information.
+Keillor’s research on homelessness was presented at the 2016 NRPA Annual Conference, in St. Louis, Missouri, as part of a presentation and panel discussion titled, ‘Stories vs. Statistics: Understanding Homelessness in Our Parks and Cities.’

 Keillor is interested in the application of technology to the practice of planning, especially how technology can enable empowerment of disenfranchised populations.
 The resource can be accessed here beginning on October 1, 2016.

 Gretchen Keillor is an Urban Planner at Sasaki Associates, Inc.